scality/Zenko-RFCs/03-out-of-band-nfs.md

 ### Technical Details

-In short, a manager called Atmosphere will *watch* MongoDB for configuration updates.
-If a new storage location of type *"filesystem"* is added, then Atmoshpere will provision a "Cosmos" pod and a persistent volume of the desired type (see above).
+In short, a manager called *Atmosphere* will watch MongoDB for configuration updates.
+If a new storage location of type "filesystem" is added, then *Atmoshpere* will provision a *Cosmos* pod and a persistent volume of the desired type (see above).
 This pod will then serve that data underlying the PersistentVolume over HTTP to Cloudserver, similarly to how S3-Data does it.
 Additionally, this pod will syncrhonize/ingest pre-existing data and data not created through Zenko chronologically.

 ##### Atmosphere

-The role of the Atmosphere manager is to create the Kubernetes PV and apply a new deployment of pods that will have the appropriate claim on the newly provisioned PV.
-In the future we would want the pod deployments to be taken over by a Zenko Operator.
+The role of Atmosphere is to create *Kubernetes Persistent Volumes* (PVs) and apply a new deployment of pods that will have the appropriate claim (PVC) on the newly provisioned PV.
+In the future we would want the pod deployments to be taken over by the Zenko Operator and let Atmoshphere just handle the PV dynamic provisioning.

 ##### Cosmos